-COCIR and MITA urge greater EU-US regulatory compatibility through the recognition and acceptance of a singular standard for a Global Unique Device Identification Database for medical devices.
+COCIR and MITA urge greater EU-US regulatory compatibility through the recognition and acceptance of a globally harmonized solution for a Global Unique Device Identification and associated database for medical devices.

 The US FDA recently released its Proposed Rule to establish a Unique Device Identification ("UDI") System.
 Many aspects of this proposed rule will need alignment with the IMDRF voluntary draft guidance for UDI (initially issued by GHTF).
+UDI is not only related to EU-US relationships but should be seen at a global level.
 Subsequent to this content and process alignment, the GUDID design must be finalized and implemented by regulators.